 ERROR_PING_CDN | Checks connectivity to the CDN-servers in order for the product to download/stream music. | Fails if the player can’t connect to the endpoints. |

-ERROR_PING_CDN_IP | Checks connectivity rate to the CDN-servers in order for the product to have sufficient connectivity to guarantee download/stream music. | Fails if the player have a low success rate. |
+ERROR_PING_CDN_IP | Checks connectivity rate to the CDN-servers in order for the product to have sufficient connectivity to guarantee download/stream music. | Fails if the player has a low success rate. |

-ERROR_PING_CERT | Checks if proxy is used.
+ERROR_PING_CERT | Checks if a proxy is used.
 We do not support that. | Fails if proxy is found. |

 ERROR_ONLINE_STATE | Checks online state | Fails if the player is offline/high amount of failing requests. |

-ERROR_PAIRED | Checks if player is paried | Fails if not paired. |
+ERROR_PAIRED | Checks if player is paired | Fails if not paired. |

-ERROR_ACTIVE_SUBSCRIPTION | Checks if player have active subscription | Fails if inactice. |
+ERROR_ACTIVE_SUBSCRIPTION | Checks if player have an active subscription | Fails if inactive. |

-ERROR_CHANNEL_ASSIGNED | Checks if any music is assigned | Fails if no music assigned |
+ERROR_CHANNEL_ASSIGNED | Checks if any source of music is assigned | Fails if no music is assigned |

 ERROR_DOWNLOADED_DATA | Checks downloaded data for the assigned music. | Fails if nothing is downloaded. |

-ERROR_NO_VOLUME | Checks the volume level | Fails if there is no volume level is zero. |
+ERROR_NO_VOLUME | Checks the volume level | Fails if the volume is set to zero. |

-ERROR_DISKCACHE_LOW | Checks free diskspace | Fails if free diskspace is below 1 GB. |
+ERROR_DISKCACHE_LOW | Checks free disk space | Fails if the free disk space is below 1 GB. |

-ERROR_DISKCACHE_CRITICALLY_LOW | Checks free diskspace | Fails if free diskspace is below 256 MB. |
+ERROR_DISKCACHE_CRITICALLY_LOW | Checks free disk space | Fails if the free disk space is below 256 MB. |

-ERROR_PAYMENT_EXPIRED | Check payment status | Fails if payment expired. |
+ERROR_PAYMENT_EXPIRED | Check payment status | Fails if the paired zone doesn’t have a valid and paid subscription. |

-ERROR_CLOCK_WRONG | Check server time offset | Fails if server time offset differs +- 15 min |
+ERROR_CLOCK_WRONG | Check server time offset | Fails if server time offset differs +- 15 min from the device local time. |

-Type | Test case | Instructions | Expected behaviour |
+Type | Test case | Instructions | Expected behavior |

 ---|---|---|---|